 So What is the "Fruit"/"Action" Being Produced as a Result of Faith?

 The Bible talks about a variety of them.
 Most notably: Spiritual maturity, increased knowledge of God, love God, love all people, compassion, humbleness, miracles in the name of Jesus.

 The flip side of this, is people declaring belief in Jesus and born-again, but behaving otherwise in public.
-Examples, participating in abominable acts in public, foul language, making jokes about God/Jesus, laughing along with others who make jokes about God/Jesus, attending questionable public parties even ones that seem normal in today's society but likely detestable to God.
+Examples, foul language, making jokes about God/Jesus, laughing along with others who make jokes about God/Jesus, attending questionable public parties even ones that seem normal in today's society but likely detestable to God.